top of page

 "Wow!
 So pleased that my short film about the artist Tatsumi Orimoto has won Best Short Documentary AND The Audience Award from the Fine Art Film Festival, California.
 Thank you @veniceica for a great festival and your kind support for the film" - David Bickerstaff.

-Known for his seemingly bizarre activities such as "The Bread Man”, where he appears with his face obscured with French bread sticks, this persona is a clear example of what Tatsumi describes as “Communication Art”.
+Known for his seemingly bizarre activities such as "The Bread Man”, where the artist appears with a face obscured by French bread sticks, this persona is a clear example of what Tatsumi Orimoto describes as “Communication Art”.

-Often incorporating found materials and elements of humour he has ensured that his art is not allowed to drift too far from the lived realities of most people.
-In the era of instant imaging his strategy seems like a prophetic paradigm, revealing the importance of photography in the construction of identity and memory: to hold onto our experiences we have to become producers of our own mythology.
+Often incorporating found materials and elements of humour this artist ensured that creativity was not allowed to drift too far from the lived realities of most people.
+In the era of instant imaging this strategy seems like a prophetic paradigm, revealing the importance of photography in the construction of identity and memory: to hold onto our experiences we have to become producers of our own history and mythology.

 Waugh Office was established in 2011 by Julia Waugh and Mark Waugh,